- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

-Despite the minor flaws, over 80 percent of the more than 1,200 reviewers loved the Coleman single-burner butane campervan stove to give it 5 stars.
+Despite the minor flaws, over 80 percent of the more than 1,200 reviewers loved the Coleman single-burner butane portable camping stove to give it 5 stars.

 Best Trekking/Campervan Stove: Jetboil Genesis Basecamp Cooking System With Camping Cookware

-Designed specifically with trekkers and backpackers in mind, I actually don’t mind using a more backpacking-centric stove as a campervan stove, provided it’s up to the job, and the Jetboil Genesis definitely is.
+Designed specifically with trekkers and backpackers in mind, I actually don’t mind using a backpacking stove as a camper stove, provided it’s up to the job, and the Jetboil Genesis definitely is.

-Something this small (that also includes some cookware) that is capable of putting out 10,000 BTUs is not cheap, but you’re paying for a frying pan, saucepan, and a two-burner camp stove all in one.
+Something this small (that also includes some cookware) that is capable of putting out 10,000 BTUs is not cheap, but you’re paying for a frying pan, saucepan, and a two burner camping stove all in one.

-At just over 6 lbs (9.1 including the cookware) and super compact, this is one of the best campervan stoves if space is really at a premium for you.
+At just over 6 lbs (9.1 including the cookware) and super compact, this is one of the best camper stoves if space is really at a premium for you.

-Capable of bringing water to a boil in under 5 minutes and with good control, it’s hard to beat the Jetboil Genesis for what it is.
+Capable of boiling water in under 5 minutes and with good control, it’s hard to beat the Jetboil Genesis for what it is.

 cooking system (6.1lbs), cookware: 3 lbs